Firaenix/synapse/README.md

 - When saving data to a DHT it is SHA1 hashed as a limitation of bittorrent-dht.
 So when we use an infosig, it becomes SHA1(YOUR_SIG(YOUR_HASH(METAINFO))) or for infohash its SHA1(YOUR_HASH(METAINFO))

+### @hyperswarm/dht

+- Cannot use afaik, will not run in browser as it relies on sodium-native.

 ### To Do:

 - [x] Figure out a nice way to handle streaming chunks in order for consumers